 There are many places near Pattaya Railway Station that you can visit during your travel to Pattaya.
 Some of them are mentioned below:

-The Sanctuary of Truth is located on the coast, and it is about 6 kilometers (3.7 miles) to the north-west of the Pattaya Railway Station.
+The Sanctuary of Truth is located on the coast, and it is about 6 kilometers (3.7 miles) to the northwest of the Pattaya Railway Station.
 The opening hours are 8:00 AM to 5:00 PM.
-You have to buy tickets for entrance.
+You have to buy entrance tickets.
 It costs 450 THB (about 15$) for adults and 225 THB (4.6$) for children.
 You can call +66 (0) 836 7229 for further information.